Christa Ouderkirk Franzi

 Successful economic development initiatives require an interdisciplinary perspective to understand the system, which is just what Christa brings to the Camoin team.
-With a developed understanding of the complex relationships between economic growth, land use planning, workforce, quality of place, and environmental sustainability she has devised economic development strategies that will be financially, environmentally, and socially sustainable for years to come.
+With an understanding of the complex relationships between economic growth, land use planning, workforce, quality of place, shared prosperity, and environmental sustainability she has devised economic development strategies that will be financially, environmentally, and socially sustainable for years to come.

 With a unique talent for creative problem solving, Christa prides herself on helping communities capitalize on otherwise “hidden” opportunities.
 She also has an intuitive sense for marketing, communications, and engagement for economic development and works with clients on developing targeted website content, newsletters and brochures, and social media strategies.

 Christa led an interdisciplinary team in the preparation of an Re-Industrialization strategy for the City of Allentown, PA.
 Her leadership and focus on building partnerships allowed a swift transition from planning to action.
 Today, Allentown has a robust business visitation program and has secured funds to upgrade its business incubator.